-You may want to eat near some of the areas where there is a bit more nightlife, such as Piazza del Popolo (near the Spanish Steps) where there will be fireworks; near the Coliseum (there will be fireworks in Piazza Venezia, a swing dance party along the Fori Imperiali, and a free concert at the Circus Maximus); or in general, Campo dei Fiori and Piazza Navona.
+You may want to eat near some of the areas where there is a bit more nightlife, such as Piazza del Popolo (near the Spanish Steps) where SHOULD will be fireworks; near the Coliseum (there SHOULD be fireworks along the via dei Fori Imperiali, and a free concert at the Circus Maximus); or in general, Campo dei Fiori and Piazza Navona.

 Once you decide where to eat in Rome on New Years, you should decide if you want to eat a late dinner, and stay in a restaurant until past midnight, enjoying a brindisi (toast) with prosecco, and then having a sampling of lentils.
 Or, you can leave the restaurant by 10/10:30pm, and go wandering the streets towards the plazas mentioned above.

 There are lots of choices for where to eat on New Years Eve in Rome.
 I can't list them all here.
 But the below is a good mix: